localgod/karla/docs/README.md

 ## Examples

 The following sections illustrates common operations performed with Imagick, Karla and in the console.

-### Change format to png.
+### Change format to png

 ![Demo image](/images/demo.jpg) ![Demo image](/images/demo.png)

-#### Imagick code
+#### Imagick code (to png)

 ```php
 $image = new Imagick();